+Ostrich—it’s not a bird, it’s not poultry, it’s actually in the cow, horse and camel line.
 Ostrich can be a lean alternative to beef.
-However, Ostrich isn't strong on flavor so you will want to season it well.
+However, ostrich isn't strong on flavor so you will want to season it well.
 This recipe will give you an ostrich steak very similar in flavor and texture to that of a grilled beef steak.
 Serve over rice, potatoes, or assorted grilled vegetables.

-- Preheat grill for medium-high heat.
-Remove steaks from refrigerator and let them sit at room temperature (covered) for 15 minutes as the grill is heating up.
+Preheat grill for medium-high heat.
+Remove steaks from the refrigerator and let them sit at room temperature (covered) for 15 minutes as the grill is heating up.

-- Oil grill grates well once it has heated and place steaks onto to cook.
-Grill steaks for 5-6 minutes per side, depending on thickness or until internal temperature reaches at least 150 degrees F.
+Oil grill grates well once it has heated and place steaks on to cook.
+Grill steaks for 5 to 6 minutes per side, depending on thickness or until internal temperature reaches at least 150 F.

-- Once cooked to appropriate temperature, remove from grill and let meat rest for 5-7 minutes.
+Once cooked to the appropriate temperature, remove the meat from the grill and let it rest for 5 to 7 minutes.
 Serve.

 If grilling is not your thing or you do not have access to a grill, but you have a nice piece of ostrich steak, you can cube it and make it into an ostrich stew.

 Ostrich stew is a part of the cuisine of South Africa.
 You can also use ostrich leg meat.
 Ingredients for the stew can include vegetables such as onion, celery, carrots, tomatoes, soup stock, and wine.